 RESTORE clinical trial

-Starting in 2019, NHS Blood and Transplant (NHSBT) plans to conduct a first-in-human clinical trial of red blood cells grown in the laboratory from adult donor blood stem cells.
-This trial will be called RESTORE (REcover and survival of STem cell Originated REd cells).
+In 2021, NHS Blood and Transplant (NHSBT) started a first-in-human clinical trial of red blood cells grown in the laboratory from adult donor blood stem cells.
+This trial is called RESTORE (REcovery and survival of STem cell Originated REd cells).

-The trial will test how long a mini blood transfusion, up to a teaspoon (about 5ml), of these laboratory grown red blood cells, lasts in the body compared with the same amount of standard red blood cells from the same donor.
+The trial will test how long a mini blood transfusion, up to 2 teaspoons (about 10 ml), of these laboratory grown red blood cells, lasts in the body compared with the same amount of standard red blood cells from the same donor.

-The planned study will take place at the Clinical Trials Unit at Addenbrookes’ Hospital Cambridge and the cells will be made at NHSBT Filton, Bristol.
+The study is taking place at the Clinical Trials Unit at Addenbrookes’ Hospital Cambridge and the cells are being made at NHSBT Filton, Bristol.

 Donors and participants